SEBR-0429/cover_letter_workshop/README.md

 # Cover Letter  Workshop - Taylor's Version

 - Composing a cover letter is an integral part of your next journey - beginning the job application process and entering the professional work force.
 -  Writing Cover Letters can be challenging, but shouldn't be too scary.
-You may have to take a few chances, but you won't need to be *fearless* to write them
+You may have to take a few chances, but you won't need to be *Fearless* to write them

 <img src="https://i.ebayimg.com/images/g/K60AAOSwkH5l~X0a/s-l1200.webp"/>